Racquetball for Kids

 The court seems small, but don`t let that bother you.
 As you learn the game, keep in mind the walls never move, only the players and the ball move.

-You notice the court floor is made of wood with red or black lines.
+You notice the court floor is of wood with red or black lines.

-The court lines mark the receiving line, drive serve lines, service line, and short line.
-They tell you where the serving area, serving boxes, and receiving area are located.
+The court lines mark the receiving line, drive-serve lines, service line, and short line.
+They tell you the areas for serving and receiving.

 Practice Hitting the Ball